17:1. These words spake Jesus, and lifted up his eyes to heaven, and said,

 In another sense, Jesus' prayer addresses an ever present need in the true Church.

-Although true believers are joined to Christ and to one another in Christ's Body, it is possible for fleshly divisions to break our fellowship together in the furtherance of the Gospel.
-Members of Christ's Body are enabled to love one another and participate together in His work, as they abide in Christ and His Word, and yield to His Spirit.
-Joh 13:35; Eph 4:3; Php 2:1-5; Col 3:8-15; Jam 3:14-18 (note the order: ''...first pure, then peaceable...'')
+Although true believers are permanently joined to Christ and to one another in Christ's Body, relatively minor differences of understanding can cause us to lose sight of our common heritage and mission.
+God's Word frequently admonishes members of Christ's Body to love one another and participate together in His work, through abiding in Christ and His Word, and yielding to His Spirit. eg., Joh 13:35; Eph 4:1-3; Php 2:1-5; Col 3:8-15; Jam 3:14-18 (note the order: "...first pure, then peaceable...")

 - Request #7 -